devlooped/SponsorLink/docs/github.md

 Whenever run, the tool performs the following steps:

 1. Use the the GitHub CLI API to determine sponsorable candidates for the current user, which are:

-    a.
-All directly sponsored accounts
+   - [x] All directly sponsored accounts
-    b.
-Publicly sponsored accounts by organizations the user is a member of
+   - [x] Publicly sponsored accounts by organizations the user is a member of
-    c.
-Owners of all repositories the user has contributed to, considered indirect sponsporships
+   - [x] Sponsorables of repositories the user has contributed to, considered indirect sponsporships

 1. Each candidate is checked for a SponsorLink manifest at `https://github.com/[account]/.github/raw/main/sponsorlink.jwt`.
    This location is the same as the GitHub [default community health files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)
 1. If found, the [sponsorable manifest](spec.html#sponsorable-manifest) `client_id` and `iss` claims are